szilu/cloudillo-architecture/README.md

 What (the solution)
 -------------------

-Introducing Cloudillo, the Distributed, Self-Hosted, Open-Source Collaboration Operating System.
+Introducing Cloudillo, the Distributed, Self-Hosted, Open-Source Collaboration Application Platform.

 Unleash your creativity, collaborate effortlessly, and share without obstacles.